-The AWS service allows companies like AirBNB to build web applications, and host them on servers owned and managed by Amazon.
-The so-called raw iron of this army of compute power sits in datacenters.
-Each datacenter is a zone, and there are many in each of their service regions including US East (Northern Virginia), US West (Oregon), US West (Northern California), EU (Ireland), Asia Pacific (Singapore), Asia Pacific (Tokyo), South America (Sao Paulo), and AWS GovCloud.
+The AWS service allows companies like Airbnb to build web applications, and host them on servers owned and managed by Amazon.
+The so-called raw iron of this army of computing power sits in data centers.
+Each data center is a zone, and there are many in each of their service regions including US East (Northern Virginia), US West (Oregon), US West (Northern California), EU (Ireland), Asia Pacific (Singapore), Asia Pacific (Tokyo), South America (Sao Paulo), and AWS GovCloud.

 As it turns out, Amazon has a service level agreement of 99.95% availability.
 We’ve long since said goodbye to the five nines.
 HA is overrated.

-On the database side, you can use Amazon’s multi-az or alternately read-replicas.
-Each have different service characteristics so you’ll have to evaluate your application to figure out what will work for you.
+On the database side, you can use Amazon’s multi-az or alternately read replicas.
+Each has different service characteristics so you’ll have to evaluate your application to figure out what will work for you.

 Now that you’re using multiple zones and regions for your database the hard work is completed.
 Webservers can be hosted in different regions easily, and don’t require complicated replication to do it.

-Facebook has experience intermittent outages of it’s service.
-People hardly notice because they’ll often only see a message when they are trying to comment on someone’s wall post, send a message or upload a photo.
+Facebook has experienced intermittent outages of its service.
+People hardly notice because they’ll often only see a message when they are trying to comment on someone’s wall post, send a message, or upload a photo.
 The site is still operating, but not allowing changes.
-That’s what a browsing only mode affords you.
+That’s what a browsing-only mode affords you.

 Netflix takes a very progressive approach to availability.
 They bake redundancy and automation right into all of their infrastructure.
 Then they run an app called the Chaos Monkey which essentially causes outages, randomly.
 If resilience from constantly falling and getting back up can’t make you stronger, I don’t know what can!

-If all of the above isn’t enough for you, taking it further you’d do as George Reese of enstratus recommends and use multiple cloud providers.
-Not being beholden to one company could help in more situations than just these type of service disruptions too.
+If all of the above isn’t enough for you, taking it further you’d do as Enstratus recommends and use multiple cloud providers.
+Not being beholden to one company could help in more situations than just these types of service disruptions too.